billschnoebelen/cce_blog_old/content/blog/2021-02-15-tap-rack/index.md

 When I started researching tap storage on the internet.
 A comment in a forum was something to the effect: _"Don't overthink it.
 I've stored my taps in my wife's old tupperware for 20 years."_

 We'll I've thought about it pretty dam hard .
-This takes a lot of time off our tap change over time!
-It also makes the process more reliable.
+This takes a lot of time off our previous tap change over time!
+It also helps getting the taps and drill back home reliably!
+This is a decent size chunk of making low volume prototype parts.

 <img class="blog-img" src="https://circuit-case-blog.s3-us-west-1.amazonaws.com/tap-rack/preview.jpg" alt="tap organizer with tap drill, plug tap, bottoming tap, and thread gauge"><br/>